-This post includes affiliate links, which means I earn a small commission if you make a purchase, at no extra costs to you.
-Thanks for supporting Whistle and Ivy!
+This post may contain affiliate links, which means I get a small commission at not extra cost to you.
+Thanks for your support!

 I have been swooning over these crochet hatching dinosaurs for a while now.
 I saw them on Facebook last year and they have been on my to-do list ever since.
 I am finally get around to making them for my kids, and I thought Easter was the perfect time.
 I was going to put them in their baskets, but who am I kidding?
 I crochet throughout the day, and they were bound to be curious about what I was making.
 I also avoided any awkward questions about how the Easter Bunny can or can’t crochet exactly like Mommy.
 Plus, they have been playing happily together for the last 2 hours with their new baby dinosaurs!
 It’s pretty darn cute.